 Trouble is, over time shims deteriorate.
 Plain steel shims become badly corroded and may crumble into flakes after years of service.
 Stainless steel shims are the most durable and will last for years, but stainless is expensive.
 Many OEMs figure the pads will be replaced in a few years anyway so they use the cheaper plain steel shims.

 Other mechanical devices that are often installed on original equipment brake systems include anti-rattle springs and clips.
 These may be attached to the caliper to help hold the pads in place, or attached between the pads.
 If the factory-installed anti-rattle devices are missing, broken or bent, they obviously cannot do their job.
 Unfortunately, many technicians overlook these parts or leave them off when replacing pads because (1) they think the parts are not really necessary, or (2) it is too much hassle to replace them if they are missing, broken or bent.
 Consequently, these technicians probably have a lot of comebacks because of noise.
+If you are replacing your own brake pads,make sure these clips are put back in (or replaced if they are missing or in poor condition).

 The key here is using the right kind of lubricant.
 The lubricant must be heat resistant so it won't melt and run off the pads, and it must be durable so it will provide long-lasting protection.
 Synthetic lubricants that are compatible with the rubber parts, application and temperature range are a good choice for this type of application.